veillax1354/MFPython/README.md

 You will get prompted to choose an option, currently there is only one option:

     dice
-More will be added in the future, and updated versions can be downloaded here onx Github.
+More will be added in the future, and updated versions can be downloaded here onx GitHub.

 ## Prompts:
 ### **Dice**